Hurricane Bianca

 Hurricane Bianca is a 2016 American comedy film directed and written by Matt Kugelman.
-The film's title derives from the starring actor, Bianca Del Rio (Roy Haylock), an American costumer and drag queen, best known for winning the sixth season of RuPaul's Drag Race.
-As well as being marketed as a comedy, the film touches on serious social issues, such as the fact that at the time of the film's release it was legal in 29 U.S. states for somebody to be fired from their place of work for being gay.
+The film's title derives from the main character, Bianca Del Rio (Roy Haylock), an American costumer and drag queen, best known for winning the sixth season of RuPaul's Drag Race.

 Plot

 A school teacher named Richard moves from New York City to a small town in Texas, and begins work at a new school.
 Shortly after this, Richard gets outed by the community in this town and is consequently fired, which is legal under state law in Texas.
 Following this, Richard feels the need to get revenge on the people that were hateful to him, so he returns as Bianca Del Rio, his drag persona, and spreads his hate and causes mayhem to those that were mean to him, who are oblivious to the fact that Del Rio is actually the previously fired Richard.